 Beth’s next step would be to improve her ratio, which we’ll explain below.

 As we mentioned above, a good fixed charge coverage ratio is equal to or greater than 1.25:1.
 A ratio that is 1:1 or lower is concerning, as it means your business is not making enough money to cover your fixed charges or is just scraping by.

 If a potential lender sees your fixed charge coverage ratio is less than 1.25:1, they will be less likely to offer financing, as your business is at risk of not being able to pay it back.

 How to Improve Your Fixed Charge Coverage Ratio

 What if you have a 1:1 ratio or a ratio just slightly higher than that?
 It’s definitely possible to improve your fixed charge coverage ratio, so you can better position yourself to qualify for a loan.
-In the next example, we will examine a business with a low fixed charge coverage ratio and the steps you can take to remedy the situation.
+In the next example, we will examine a business with a low ratio and the steps you can take to remedy the situation.

 - First, Beth could work to improve her marketing to increase her sales.
 Partnering with a wedding caterer or bakery means that Beth could expand her florist business without a significant increase in her marketing budget.

 - Beth could also negotiate for a lower rental rate after proving her stability as a renter.
 This would drop her fixed charges significantly and increase her current ratio.

 - Another step that Beth could take is to consolidate her high-interest payments and perhaps pay them off with a loan that has a lower interest rate.
 Then, she could attempt to qualify for a new business loan.